x-mark

 info

-Please be aware that we currently dealing with access issues and are unable to get to this church to undertake maintenance or cleaning.
+Please be aware that due to access issues we are unable to get to this church to undertake maintenance or cleaning.
 We hope these will be resolved before too long, and we apologise in the meantime.

 Walkers will come across the site as they tackle the Marches Way footpath, which starts from the vaingloriously named Arcadia Farm.
 Do beware of dogs in the area.